superbignut/Fluid-Engine/README.md

 ![Static Badge](https://img.shields.io/badge/license-N%2FA-red)

-### By 👀reading the 😱excellent 📖book "💦Fluid 🤖Engine 💻Development" and 😮studying its 🥰concise 😍code 🤩structure💩,  the "🤪big" 🚀engine is ⏳being 🤠developed 🥱completely 🧐from 🥶scratch.🤓
+### By 👀reading the 😱excellent 📖book "💦Fluid 🤖Engine 💻Development" and learning its 🥰concise 😍code 🤩structure💩,  the "🤪big" 🚀engine is ⏳being 🤠developed 🥱completely 🧐from 🥶scratch.🤓
 ---
 ## To Do:
+### 4. Complete the vector.h and its corresponding include files.
++ vector_expression.h and vector_expression-inl.h
++ type_helpers.h and googletest
+---

-### 3. Complete the array3.h and its corresponding include files.
+### ~~3.
+Complete the array3.h and its corresponding include files.~~
 + ~~point3.h and point3-inl.h~~
 + ~~size3.h and size3-inl.h~~
-+ array_accessor3.h and array_accerssor3-inl.h
++ ~~array_accessor3.h and array_accerssor3-inl.h~~
 ---
 ### ~~2.
 Complete the  array2.h and its corresponding include files.~~
 + ~~point2.h and point2-inl.h~~